biscoitinho/biscoitinho.github.io/_posts/2016-03-14-alarmclock-part3.markdown

 window.onload = alarmClock;
 ```

-We got rid of variables `m` and `h` and now using sorter js syntax.
+We got rid of variables `m` and `h` and now using shorter js syntax.
 The `+` sign is making the same job as `parseInt` method.
 With the help of
 this little guy our code is clearer and shorter - classical win-win ;)